yuva-raj444/intrux/README.md

 You should hear the alert sound and receive an email notification.

-## 🙌 Contributing
-Contributions, bug fixes, and suggestions are welcome!

-Fork the repository

-Create your feature branch

-Commit your changes

-Push to the branch

-Open a Pull Request

 ## 📄 License
 This project is licensed under the MIT License.